cloudmesh-community/book/chapters/prg/python/python.md

 The def keyword tells Python we are defining a function.
 As part of the definition, we have the function name, check_triangle, and the parameters of the function -- variables that will be populated when the function is called.

-We call the function with arguments 4, 5 and 6, which are passed in order into the parameters a, b and c.
+We call the function with arguments 4, 5, and 6, which are passed in order into the parameters a, b, and c.
 A function can be called several times with varying parameters.
 There is no limit to the number of function calls.